 Of course!
 I do it all the time for my clients.
 In fact, I offer a discount on the expunction fees for my prior clients.

 Take control of your situation, and contact me today to schedule a free phone consultation.
-Use the contact form at the top of this page to send us a message, or simply call us at (214) 521-2200.
-Our phones are answered 24 hours a day, 7 days a week.
+Request a free consultation today using the contact form above, or send a text message to us at (214) 681-7900.
+We will receive and respond to your message 7 days a week, including evenings and holidays.

 Copyright © 2023 SCHULTE & APGAR PLLC - All Rights Reserved.